Jorgen-ha/CplusPlus-Assignments/README.md

-# CplusPlus-Assignments
+# Programming in C++
-Repo holding my solutions to the weekly assignments given in the course "Programming in C++" at DTU, fall 2023.
+This repo holds all the weekly exercises, as well as my solutions to them, inside their respective folders.
+The exercise descriptions can be found in the `pdf` inside each folder.

+All code passed the tests performed by the autograder tool Autolab with 100%.